Social-Emotional Learning (SEL)

 - Responsible decision-making: The ability to make constructive and respectful choices about personal behavior and social interactions based on consideration of ethical standards, safety concerns, social norms, the realistic evaluation of consequences of various actions, and the well-being of self and others.

-Why is SEL important during our virtual semester?
+Why is SEL important during our virtual school year?

 Social and emotional learning may be even more important now than ever before – precisely because we are physically closed and students have such limited social interaction.
 As CASEL’s president noted in a recent letter to the SEL community: “Like most Americans and people around the globe, I’ve been in seclusion and limiting my physical interaction with others.
 I do not consider this “social distancing.”
 In this time of crisis, we need physical distancing, of course.
 But that doesn’t mean we must be islands unto ourselves.
 When physical distancing is deemed necessary, social and emotional connectedness is even more critical.”